Windows Mobile: Windows Mobile 2003

+In 2003, Microsoft officially unified the "Windows for Pocket PC" and the "Windows for Smartphone" product lines to the "Windows Mobile" brand.
 Windows Mobile 2003, initially named as Pocket PC 2003 and originally codenamed "Ozone", was the first release under the Windows Mobile banner, released on June 23, 2003, based on the Windows CE 4.2 kernel.

-It came in four editions: "Windows Mobile 2003 for Pocket PC Premium Edition", "Windows Mobile 2003 for Pocket PC Professional Edition", "Windows Mobile 2003 for Smartphone" and "Windows Mobile 2003 for Pocket PC Phone Edition".
-The last was designed especially for Pocket PCs which include phone functionalities.
-The Professional Edition was used in Pocket PC budget models.
-It lacked a number of features that were in the Premium Edition, such as a client for L2TP/IPsec VPNs.
-All versions of Windows Mobile 2003 were powered by Windows CE 4.20.

 Communications interface were enhanced with Bluetooth device management, which allowed for Bluetooth file beaming support, Bluetooth headset support and support for Bluetooth add-on keyboards.
 A pictures application with viewing, cropping, e-mail, and beaming support was added.
 Multimedia improvements included MIDI file support as ringtones in Phone Edition and Windows Media Player 9.0 with streaming optimization.
 A puzzle game titled Jawbreaker is among the preinstalled programs.
 GAPI was included with this release to facilitate the development of games for the platform.

 Other features/built-in applications included the following: enhanced Pocket Outlook with vCard and vCal support, improved Pocket Internet Explorer and SMS reply options for Phone Edition.